 Computer labs are available in most of the residence halls and academic buildings.
 The residence hall labs and the lab located in Vicki Lord Larson Hall 1132 are open 24 hours a day, seven days a week.
 Access to the residence hall is restricted to residents of each hall.
 You can access the Vicki Lord Larson Hall 1132 lab after normal building hours by using the Blugold Card security swipe on the riverside entrance of McIntyre Library or on the exterior doors of the Breezeway between Vicki Lord Larson Hall and Schofield Hall.

 Virtual Lab (VMWare Horizon)

 UW-Eau Claire has a virtualized computer lab environment, which is available from any computer with an internet connection.
-This gives you access to a great deal of software and resources without actually having to be in a lab.
+This gives you access to a great deal of University software and resources without actually having to be in a lab.
 Point your web browser to virtual.uwec.edu to use this service online or down load the desktop client.

 Student Equipment Checkout

-Students currently enrolled at UW-Eau Claire are eligible to checkout a variety of technology, such as laptops and cameras, from McIntyre Library.
+Students currently enrolled at UW-Eau Claire are eligible to checkout a variety of technology, such as laptops, cameras and other technology, from McIntyre Library Circulation Desk.

-In three simple steps the new PaperCut mobile printing solution allows you to print directly from a computer or smartphone, walk up to any of the printers listed below, and release your document on-demand.
-You will also have options to create copies or create PDF scans of documents that get emailed to you.
+In three simple steps the new PaperCut mobile printing solution allows you to print directly from a computer or smartphone, walk up to any of the PaperCut printers on campus, and release your document on-demand.
+You will also have options to create copies or scan documents directly to your University email account.
 For more info, please visit the Mobile Printing knowledge base article.

-Students also have additional storage options available through Microsoft OneDrive cloud-base storage.
-This cloud based service offers simple access from via the desktop application on your personal computer, through the OneDrive web portal, and from your mobile devices.
+Students have cloud-based storage options available through Microsoft OneDrive.
+This service offers simple access through the OneDrive web portal, via the desktop application on a personal or lab computer, and from mobile devices.
 It's also closely integrated into the Microsoft Office suite of applications.